 PaaS requires teams to develop over the internet, eliminating the need to transfer files and manually sync data.
 Everyone works with the same up-to-date information all the time.

-Which Cloud Computing Service Delivery Model Is Right for You?
+Which Cloud Computing Service Model Is Right for You?

-All three cloud models provide businesses with an excellent alternative to on-premises solutions.
-For an overview of the differences of on-prem vs. cloud, read On-Premises vs. Cloud: What’s the Difference?
-When it comes to cloud, each cloud computing model comes with its benefits and drawbacks.
-Choosing the right option for your organization depends largely on your needs and what you hope to gain from migrating to cloud services.
+All three cloud models provide businesses with an excellent alternative to on-prem solutions.
+For an overview of the differences of on-prem vs. cloud, check out On-Premises vs. Cloud: What’s the Difference?
+Each cloud computing model offers distinct benefits and challenges.
+Selecting the ideal option for your organization hinges on understanding your unique needs and the goals you aim to achieve through cloud migration.

 When to choose SaaS